-I. About the Agriculture and Consumer Protection Division (ACP)
+I. Agriculture and Consumer Protection Division (ACP)

-The ACP Division encompasses several programs grouped into four broad areas of service, with each program targeting a specific sector of the agricultural and consumer markets.
+ACP encompasses several programs grouped into four broad areas of service, with each program targeting a specific sector of the agricultural and consumer markets.
+The four areas are Consumer Service Protection, Crop and Plant Industry, Agriculture Pesticide, and Consumer Product Protection.
 Additionally, the division operates three laboratories that support the mission of ACP.